Home Fiction The Legend of OPERATION UNDEAD: OSS Operations in Romania 1943-44

 While researching one of our stories (series in development), whose main character is an ex-OSS officer (former Mercy Team, then X-2 and Secret Intelligence Branch) who operated in Romania and remains in Europe post-WW2, we came across the following (below) and thought:

-So, coming soon for our Beta Readers, we’re writing an original story that could answer that question (and ties into other stories within our Quondam series universe).
+We’re writing an original story that could answer that question (and ties into other stories within our QUONDAM series universe).
 The premise, plot, character list and backstories, historical and cultural research, and story codex have been completed.
 Writing has commenced.
+Read a spin-off story involving one of the main characters.

 Here’s the reference we found that prompted the ‘What If?’